-HIFIMAN headphones are also notorious for being inefficient, often times coming in at around 93dB.
+HIFIMAN headphones are also notorious for being inefficient, oftentimes coming in at around 93dB.

-So the main takeaway is that you’ll need some sort of semi beefy amplification for both the 701 and 702, but don’t go ape shit about it alright?
+So the main takeaway is that you’ll need some sort of amplification for both the 701 and 702, but don’t go ape shit about it alright?

 I’ve done quite a bit of research on the matter over the years, and this list will be the definitive guide on what you should go with.

 Let’s take a look!

-These 2 would be a logical step up from the K3 or E10K, and are currently my all time favorites as far as pure black sound goes.
+These 2 would be a logical step up from the K3 or E10K and are currently my all-time favorites as far as pure black sound goes.
 What does that mean?
 It means whatever I say it means!!

 Haha just kidding.

-It means that the sound is entirely neutral and uncolored, so what you hear is how the headphone actually sounds – no added flavors, colors or preservatives. 😛 Think of these amps like buying organic; everything is mad natural homie!
+It means that the sound is entirely neutral and uncolored, so what you hear is how the headphone actually sounds – no added flavors, colors, or preservatives. 😛

 When you listen through these amps, it kind of feels like you’re in a studio space rather than listening through a set of headphones.

 Don’t wet yourself or anything though.

-It’s not like actually being there, but you do get a sense that there’s depth and width to the soundscape.
+It’s not like actually being there, but you do get a sense that there are depth and width to the soundscape.

-There’s a reason a lot of people copy the open source schematic that’s now been around for quite awhile; it just sounds right.
+There’s a reason a lot of people copy the open-source schematic that’s now been around for quite a while; it just sounds right.
 No distortion, no hiss, nothing.
-It’s almost hard to believe how much clarity is present when you pair it up to a K702, HD600, or HD650.
+It’s almost hard to believe how much clarity is present when you pair it up with a K702, HD600, or HD650.

 This little buddy can do basically anything, and sounds great with a K702 for both music and Gaming!

 I still can’t tell if this is in my head, but the same thing has happened every single time: The sound opens up, it’s a bit smoother, and the song almost expands like the universe or something.

-Whoa man.
+Whoa, man.
 The universe.
 It’s like, vast and stuff.

 Vast is a great way to describe the DragonFly Red.
 This little thumb drive is an Amp/DAC combo rolled into one.

-Plug this bad boy into your laptop, grab some headphones, sit down and shut up.
+Plug this bad boy into your laptop, grab some headphones, sit down, and shut up.